rails-girls-summer-of-code/summer-of-code/team-log.md

 ### Is the team log optional?

 All that said, we feel we can not stipulate keeping this log, but we do very **highly recommend** it.
-If you have a strong reason for why you cannot do this, please get in touch with us.
+If you have a very strong reason for why you cannot do this, please get in touch with us.

 ### What now?